-The World Alliance Forum held a really great meeting yesterday in SF about the future of stem cells.
 The collective brain power in the room was pretty staggering.
 The meeting brought together stem cell leaders from academia, industry, startup incubators and funding agencies.
 The purpose of the meeting was three fold: 1.) foster collaboration between US and Japanese stem cell researchers, 2.) facilitate interaction between academics and industry, and 3.) to honor Dr. Shinya Yamanaka for his grounding breaking iPSC work that won him the Nobel Prize last year (see photo from Cell Stem Cell post on Facebook).

 Yamanaka gave a great keynote address that showcased his sense of humor and his continuing efforts to bring iPSC technology to the clinic (including developing needed homozygous HLA iPSC lines).
 When asked for his advice to ambitious young researchers, he recommended paying close attention to unexpected results in the lab.
 After all, he noted, the seed of his iPSC research came when he got confusing results from a potential cholesterol lowering drug that induced liver cancer in mice.